Unbounded operator: Importance of self-adjoint operators

 The class of self-adjoint operators is especially important in mathematical physics.
 Every self-adjoint operator is densely defined, closed and symmetric.
 The converse holds for bounded operators but fails in general.
 Self-adjointness is substantially more restricting than these three properties.
 The famous spectral theorem holds for self-adjoint operators.
-In combination with Stone's theorem on one-parameter unitary groups it shows that self-adjoint operators are precisely the infinitesimal generators of strongly continuous one-parameter unitary groups, see Self-adjoint operator § Self-adjoint extensions in quantum mechanics.
+In combination with Stone's theorem on one-parameter unitary groups it shows that self-adjoint operators are precisely the infinitesimal generators of strongly continuous one-parameter unitary groups.
 Such unitary groups are especially important for describing time evolution in classical and quantum mechanics.